KannonZenetism/zenetism-field-physics/zenetism/MP10_Divine_Archetypes_Decoded_Ch25.md

 ---

-### Note — On the Archetypal Nature of Spiritual Error
+### Note on the Archetypal Nature of Spiritual Error

 Figures like **Prometheus** and **Lucifer**
 are not confined to a single layer of the inverse tree.